julienlargetpiet/normal_framework/README.md

 ### Explanations

-The outputed normal distribution is made of multiples normal distribution having a standard deviation of 1.
+The outputed normal distribution is made of multiples normal distribution having a lower standard deviation and different means.

 In fact the first sub function describes how the amount of values that are generated for each normal distribution (always having a standard deviation of 1), at a mean that progressively deviates from `mean_inpt`, evolves.